apache/druid/docs/querying/filters.md

 ## True filter
-The true filter is a filter which matches all values.
-It can be used to temporarily disable other filters without removing the filter.
+A filter which matches all values.
+You can use it to temporarily disable other filters without removing them.

 ```json
 { "type" : "true" }
 ```

 ## False filter
-The false filter matches no values.
-It can be used to force a query to match nothing.
+A filter matches no values.
+You can use it to force a query to match no values.

 ```json
 {"type": "false" }